Easy, make ahead Pork Tenderloin that is restaurant quality

 This pork tenderloin recipe is truly very delicious, and easy!
 What a winning combo that is!
 If you like this recipe, you should also check out the recipe for Prosciutto Wrapped Pork Tenderloin with Apple Chutney which, although more work and a bit more difficult, is also an incredible superstar recipe.

-1. The trick to cooking this pork tenderloin perfectly (and any other roast) is using an in oven thermometer.
+- Use a thermometer.
+The trick to cooking this pork tenderloin perfectly (and any other roast) is using an in oven thermometer.
 I love the Thermoworks DOT.
-Pork tenderloin should be cooked between 127- 130 degrees F.
+I like pork tenderloin between 127- 130 degrees F, plus rest time.